IanMadlenya/screener/README.md

 The Probability Stock Screener Web application is a tool investors and traders use to filter securities that fit a certain set of criteria.
 For example, users are able to screen for stocks by data including price, market capitalization, P/E ratio, dividend yield and 52-week price change percentage, average volume and average five-year return on investment (ROI).
 This screener also allow users to screen using technical indicator data.
 For example, one could filter for stocks that are trading above their 200-day moving average or whose Relative Strength Index (RSI) values are between a specified range.

-Active traders can use this screener to test probalility of set-ups for short and long-term results.
+Active traders can use this screener to test probability of set-ups for short and long-term results.
 Users can enter a varying number of filters; as more filters are applied, fewer stocks will be displayed on the screen.
-This screener allows investors and traders to analyze hundreds of stocks in a short period of time, making it possible to weed out those stocks that don't meet the user's requirements and to compare the performance of systems using historic data.
+This screener allows investors and traders to analyze hundreds of stocks in a short period of time, making it possible to weed out those stocks that don't meet the user's requirements and to compare the performance of strategies using historic data.

 ## License